 5127.675-2 Review of agreements.

-(a) Send proposed agreements through the head of the contracting activity to appropriate patent and technical personnel for review.
-Send the comments and recommendations of the head of the contracting activity to:
+(a) Send proposed agreements through the head of the contracting activity (HCA) to appropriate patent and technical personnel for review.
+Send the comments and recommendations of the HCA to:

 Deputy Assistant Secretary of the Army for Defense Exports and Cooperation (DASA(DE&C))